Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Forward modeling a synthetic population

 \subsubsection{Mass transfer and common envelope}

 We assume that mass transfer begins when the more massive star overflows its Roche lobe.
-We treat it as stable mass transfer if the initial mass ratio of the binary exceeds a critical value: $q_{\rm crit} = 0.65$ for systems that initiate mass transfer while the donor is a MS star, and $q_{\rm crit} = 0.4$ for systems that initiate mass transfer while the donor is in the Hertzsprung gap (\citealt{demink_2007} and \citealt{Hurley_2002}, respectively).
+We treat mass transfer as stable if the initial mass ratio of the binary exceeds a critical value: $q_{\rm crit} = 0.65$ for systems that initiate mass transfer while the donor is a MS star, and $q_{\rm crit} = 0.4$ for systems that initiate mass transfer while the donor is in the Hertzsprung gap (\citealt{demink_2007} and \citealt{Hurley_2002}, respectively).
+We note that the critical mass ratio for stable mass transfer is uncertain.
+Some recent studies predict that $q_{\rm crit}$ may be as low as $\sim 0.2$ \citep[e.g., ][]{pavlovskii_2016, marchant_2021, klencki_2021}.
+A lower $q_{\rm crit}$ would yield a larger number of stripped stars, because it would cause more interacting systems to survive mass transfer.
+However, stripped stars formed via stable mass transfer typically host more massive MS companions than those formed via CEE.
+Thus, the number of stripped stars with detectable UV excess will {\it decrease} if mass transfer is more stable.
+We further consider these effects in Section \ref{sec: dependence on underlying population}.

 We assume systems with $q < q_{\rm crit}$ and binaries containing a star with a deep convective envelope will undergo CEE.
 We model CEE using the $\alpha$ formalism and assume $\lambda_{\rm CE} = 0.5$ and $\alpha_{\rm CE}=1$, which corresponds to the average $\lambda_{\rm CE}$ for stars in the middle of the Hertzsprung gap \citep[e.g.,][]{Izzard_2004}.
 We only consider systems which initiates CEE on the Hertzsprung gap.
 If either of the stars' cores initiate mass transfer during CEE, the binary is not likely to survive, and we remove the system from the sample.